 4. Use Speech Bubbles

-Speech bubble annotations on your video are not only a great way to clarify your message in the video, but it also gives you the option to add a link to another video, or a “subscribe now” link for viewers to easily click and subscribe to your YouTube channel.
+Speech bubble annotations on your video are not only a great way to clarify your message in the video.
+It also gives you the option to add a link to another video, or a “subscribe now” link, for viewers to easily click and subscribe to your YouTube channel.

 5. Group Your Videos Into Organized Playlists